 What can paralegals bill for?

 Paralegals take on a wide range of roles and responsibilities on behalf of lawyers.
 But—just as with attorneys—not everything that paralegals do is billable.
 In general, paralegals can only bill for substantive legal tasks.
 These are tasks that require legal skill, training, education, and experience—which paralegals complete on behalf of a supervising lawyer.

-With this in mind, paralegals could potentially bill for certain tasks (which a lawyer would otherwise have to complete), which could include:
+With this in mind, paralegals can potentially bill for certain tasks (which a lawyer would otherwise have to complete), including:

 Conversely, administrative or clerical tasks that a paralegal completes (like filing or making copies) are considered non-billable.

 ABA Model Guidelines for the Utilization of Paralegals outlines the general guidance above.
 In Guideline 8, the ABA states that a “lawyer may include a charge for the work performed by a paralegal in setting a charge and/or billing for legal services.”

 However, law firms and supervising attorneys need to check with and refer to their jurisdiction and local state bar rules to determine what paralegals can bill for.
 For example, the ABA Guidelines also note that—in certain jurisdictions—courts have specific requirements for the type of billable paralegal work.

 How do paralegals bill their time?